|POLICY TITLE:||Carnegie Mellon Bicycle/Wheeled Transportation Policy|

 Bicycles or other wheeled vehicles impounded may be recovered only upon proof of ownership and after required fees are paid.
 Unclaimed bicycles shall be held for a minimum of three months, at which time the owner shall be presumed to have relinquished legal title.
 Such bicycles shall be disposed of through proper legal procedure.

-Campus Police, Facilities Management Services or other university departments will not be responsible for any alleged damage or loss of accessories or equipment of an impounded unit.
+University Police, Facilities Management Services or other university departments will not be responsible for any alleged damage or loss of accessories or equipment of an impounded unit.

 Owners are responsible for all costs involved in removal and storage of impounded items.
-Impounded units may be recovered only upon proof of ownership and after required fees are paid to the Campus Police Department.
+Impounded units may be recovered only upon proof of ownership and after required fees are paid to the Universityi Police Department.